ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

 *  6: The call to ``psa_fwu_finish()`` behaves differently when processing a SUIT envelope.
 On a successful transfer, the call will return a new response code, ``PSA_FWU_PROCESSING_REQUIRED``, to indicate that the component requires processing.
 At this point the envelope component will be in a new ``PSA_FWU_FETCHING`` state, instead of the typical ``PSA_FWU_CANDIDATE`` state.

 *  7: If processing is required, the Update client then calls ``psa_fwu_process()`` to begin manifest processing.
-At this point the Update service will do the following:
+At this point the Update service will perform the SUIT Staging Procedure:

+   * Authenticate the manifest.
-   * Verify and authenticate the manifest.
+   * Verify the applicability of the update.
-   * Process the Update command sequences: system validation, dependency resolution, payload fetch, payload verification.
+   * Perform the Staging Procedure by processing the suit-resolve-dependencies and suit-payload-fetch command sequences.

 *  8: If a payload is required that is detached from the Envelope, the call to ``psa_fwu_process()`` returns with a new status code, ``PSA_FWU_PAYLOAD_REQUIRED``.
 The call to ``psa_fwu_process()`` includes an output parameter, which the service uses to provide the details of the payload to be transferred, including a component identifier for the payload (for use with ``psa_fwu_start()`` etc), and a URI for the payload.

-   *The Update service might also have information about the size and digest of the payload to be fetched.
+   *The manifest might also have information about the size and digest of the payload to be fetched.
 These could be optionally be provided with the payload URI: are there benefits in using this information to eliminate or detect incorrect or malicious transfers prior to transfer to the Update service?*

    When there is no payload to transfer, the sequence continues at step 21.